lkcozy/code-notes/notes/communication/writing/writing_general.md

 - What sculpture is to a block of marble, education is to the soul.
 - Books are the ever-burning lamps of accumulated wisdom.
 - leave virtual and kindness to your children instead of property.
 Only this can bring happiness to them.
 - More people determine the fates of others `without having to pay the consequences`.
+- This `epitomizes`(fully illustrate) the lesson that a product is only as strong as the team that has created it.

 ## Negotiation